Tag Archive for: 2022

 Download the announcement of the results below

-Information regarding the election for the Scientific Council
+Information Regarding the Election for the Scientific Council

 Download all documents related to this election below:

-Every year, students elect a representative to speak for them on the Dean’s Office team.
+Every year, students elect a representative to speak for them on the dean’s office team.
 This year, Théo Lacoste, a fourth-year medical student at the ADV campus, was chosen to represent you.
 Learn a little more about him and Ademmoos’s initiatives in this interview!
 Profile.

-Hi Theo, first of all, who are you?
+Hi, Théo.
+First of all, who are you?
 Can you introduce yourself?

-My name is Théo Lacoste; I’m a fourth-year medical student at the ADV campus.
-I’m also a student representative on the Academic Council and president of Ademmoos (the student council for all programs).
-I’m planning to become a doctor, of course, but I don’t necessarily have a specific specialty in mind, other than perhaps something interdisciplinary like emergency medicine.
-But I’m open to other options—I think it’s important to complete internships in various fields to secure your future!
+My name is Théo Lacoste; I’m a fourth-year medical student on the ADV campus.
+I’m also a student representative on the Academic Council and president of Ademmoos (a student council representing all programs).
+I’m planning to become a doctor, of course, but I don’t necessarily have a specific specialty in mind—other than perhaps something interdisciplinary like emergency medicine.
+But I’m keeping my options open; I think it’s important to complete rotations in various fields to secure your future!

-You are the president of Ademmoos: can you tell us what this organization does?
+You're the president of Ademmoos: can you tell us about the role of this organization?

-It’s important to note that our Faculty has multiple campuses and academic programs.
+It’s important to note that our Faculty has several campuses and several academic programs.
 Student representation on the various councils is therefore provided by elected student representatives.
-This is a significant undertaking.
+This is a very substantial undertaking.
 So in 2016, we decided to create this association to relieve elected student representatives of the administrative workload (particularly everything related to communication, infographics, etc.) but also to develop projects with other student associations.
-The goal is truly to bring together, unite, and coordinate the associations and, through them, the students.
+The goal is truly to bring together, unite, and coordinate the associations—and, through them, the students.

-The association’s members consist of students elected to various representative councils, but we also have non-elected members.
+The association’s members consist of students elected to the various representative councils, but we also have non-elected members.
 They often contribute very interesting insights from a different perspective during our monthly meetings.

 Can you give us some examples of projects coordinated by Ademmoos and other organizations?

-Yes, for example, MAP (Montpellier Artistic Project), which is an arts-focused organization.
-Together with them, we organized an art therapy workshop led by a professional in the field for students, with the goal of helping them cope with academic stress.
+Yes, for example, the MAP (Montpellier Artistic Project), which is an arts-focused nonprofit.
+Together with them, we organized an art therapy workshop—led by a professional in the field—for students, with the goal of helping them cope with the stress of school.
 But the projects we lead or coordinate can also take place outside of our organizations.
 I’m thinking in particular of the“Dry January”challenge (see Instagram post below) that we recently ran in collaboration with the ICM, or“Smoke-Free Month.”

 View this post on Instagram